meirka/docs.memseer.com/index.md

 I tried the above approach with very limited success, unhealthy amount of anxiety, and I still couldn't remember which air filter size to buy once I got to the store.
 Perhaps there is a better way, organize notes into digital binder.
 It is always in one place - any place you are at!
 You can access it from anywhere on any device.
 Notes don’t get lost, complete history is always available.
-You don’t need to review all the notes every weekend to see when and what chore needs to be done.
-As a matter of fact, you don’t even have to make notes anymore, only rules and all the chores show up in simple, minimal & easy to understand format.
+You don’t need to review all the notes every weekend to see when and what needs to be done.
+As a matter of fact, you don’t even have to make notes anymore, only rules and all the chores show up in simple & easy to understand format.
 Now I don’t have to remember when it is time to take my car to the shop for maintenance.
 I don’t have to memorize air filter size.
 I don’t worry that I missed something.
 All those small things are right in the palm of my hand.

 ## What’s Memseer?